tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\bapplication process\b"
         ],
         "responses": [
-            "You can apply online through our admissions portal. " "The process involves filling out the application form, " "uploading the required documents, and paying the " "application fee."
+            "You can apply online through our admissions portal.
+The process involves filling out the application form, uploading the required documents, and paying the application fee."
         ]
     },